tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## XL Deploy

 The XL Deploy plug-in provides for integration of UrbanCode Release with an XebiaLabs XL Deploy server.
-The plug-inimports applications, environments, deployment packages, and deployment tasks from XL Deploy as objects in UrbanCodeRelease.
+The plug-in  imports applications, environments, deployment packages, and deployment tasks from XL Deploy as objects in UrbanCode  Release.
 Both full and delta synchronization are supported.

 ---